Nansess/api-for-nansess.com/README.md

 - **404 Not Found**: No artwork found for the given song title.
 - **500 Internal Server Error**: Server error.

-Certainly!
-Here's an example documentation snippet for the Spotify track search API endpoint:

 # Spotify Track Search API